Project Director Statement

 While the Wampanoag case is unique in that there had not been a fluent speaker for more than a century, thousands of Native Americans across the country are working to reclaim, revitalize, and perpetuate their heritage languages.
 Dedicated first language speakers and others are teaching their mother tongues to their communities with a special focus on the young, so that the deep knowledge embedded in their words and expressions will be heard and spoken by many generations to come.

 In creating Our Mother Tongues, it has been my great privilege to work with Jennifer Weston, Program Manager for Endangered Languages at Cultural Survival, and through her with people in the twelve language revitalization programs featured here.
-This is just the beginning for Our Mother Tongues.
-If we can raise additional funding, we will include many more language programs, interactive story-sharing opportunities, podcasts, mobile media and more.
 We hope that We Still Live Here - Âs Nutayuneân and OurMotherTongues.org will help raise awareness about the urgency of saving Native languages, and will show a broad audience the richness and diversity of the many indigenous cultures in our midst.

 Stay tuned!